Sarosim/2048/README.md

 ## Media
 Pictures used throughout the project are all screenshots from the project.

+## Acknowledgements

+Thanks to Ali Ashik - my mentor - for the inspiration and avice on important but not so obvious considerations.

 I used *Stackoverflow* and *w3schools.com* to help me better understand certain JavaScript functionalities and overcome obstacles as well as fix bugs.

 Advice from Code Institute Slack community has also helped me to learn about debugging in *JavaScript*.

-## Acknowledgements

-Thanks to Ali Ashik - my mentor - for the inspiration and avice on important but not so obvious considerations.

 Solution for cloning an array to avoid changing with the original array is from Samantha Ming: https://www.samanthaming.com/tidbits/35-es6-way-to-clone-an-array

 Tooltip css solution is from tutorialzine: [Create inline help tips for your site with a bit of CSS](https://tutorialzine.com/2014/07/css-inline-help-tips)

-Swip detection and identification of direction is tutorials from javascriptkit.com.
+Swipe detection and identification of direction is based on tutorials from www.javascriptkit.com

 I used JSHint.com to validate my javaScript code.